Tstewart2408/osticket-prereqs/README.md

 Download osTicket, then streamline the installation process by extracting and copying the "upload" folder to c:\inetpub\wwwroot.
 Simplify the directory structure by renaming the "upload" folder to "osTicket" within c:\inetpub\wwwroot for a clean and accessible web deployment.`

 ![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/7fd718bb-0deb-4015-baa3-1f9fa5bc63d4)

+<h2>Post-Install Configuration Objectives</h2>

+Configure roles like "Supreme Admin," departments such as "System Administrators," and teams like "Level I Support" and "Level II Support" in the admin panel.
+Enable ticket creation by adjusting user settings and add agents like Jane and John.
+Set up users like Karen and Ken, define SLAs, and categorize issues with help topics, ensuring efficient management in your system.